Crawley and Horsham Hunt: Conflict and legal actions

 In February 2011 the Police used pepper spray during violent clashes between 25 hunt saboteurs and members of the hunt, and then in September Andrew Leaver received a 12 months conditional discharge after being convicted of the use of "threatening words or behaviour to cause harassment or distress" to monitors of the hunt.
 He pleaded guilty after watching a video of him threatening protesters and attempting to punch through the side passenger window of one of their vehicles.

 In May 2012 professional huntsman, Andrew Phillis, joint master, Neill Millard and the hunt secretary, Rachel Holdsworth were convicted on a total of five charges of illegally hunting.
 Millard and Holdsworth were fined £1000 each and both ordered to pay £2500 costs.
 Phillis was later sentenced to a £500 fine and £2500 costs.
 The prosecutions had been brought under the Hunting Act 2004.

 In September 2013, professional huntsman, Nicholas Bycroft pleaded guilty to an offence under Section 1 of the Hunting Act.
 He admitted illegally hunting a fox during a meet at Angmering Park, near Arundel, West Sussex on 19 February 2013.
 He was given a 12-month conditional discharge, £150 costs and £15 victim surcharge.

 In January 2014 a prosecution was dismissed against hunt terrier-man Daniel Howick and gamekeeper, Jonathan Light under the Protection of Badgers Act 1992.
 On the first day of trial the judge said the men could not have a fair trial because of delays in the prosecution case by police.
 The incident had occurred on 15 January 2013 at Balcombe during a meet of the Crawley and Horsham Hunt when it was alleged a terrier was entered into a badger sett after hounds had run a fox to ground.

 On 10 October 2017, Hunt Master Kim Richardson was found guilty of a public order offence at Horsham magistrates for threatening a hunt saboteur in February 2017 during a hunt meet on the Wiston estate.
 He was fined £2500 with £650 prosecution costs and £130 victim surcharge.

-In February 2019 a Hunt Monitor was cleared of stalking and harassment charges against Crawley and Horsham Hunt employees.

 In March 2021, Professional huntsman William Bishop was cleared of illegal fox hunting at Worthing Magistrates Court.